NicholasBurgo/SiteExtractor/backend/scraper_advanced/README.md

 A production-grade web scraper specifically designed for scraping news sites like Newsmax, Breitbart, and OANN that employ sophisticated anti-bot protection including Cloudflare, behavioral fingerprinting, and rate limiting.

+> **Authorization required.** Bot avoidance and Cloudflare bypass features are **disabled by default** and should only be enabled on sites where bot protection is present and you have explicit permission to scrape (e.g., you own the site, have a written agreement, or are conducting authorized testing).
+Do not use these features to circumvent protections on sites you are not authorized to access.

 ## Features

 ### 🛡️ Anti-Bot Evasion